 Here are the different types of debt funds:

+As the name suggests, these are ‘dynamic’ funds, which means that the fund manager keeps changing portfolio composition according to changing interest rate regime.
 Dynamic bond funds have a fluctuating average maturity period because these funds take interest rate calls and invest in instruments of longer as well as shorter maturities.

-Income funds can also take a call on interest rates and invest in debt securities with different maturities, but most often, income funds invest in securities that have long maturities.
+Income Funds can also take a call on interest rates and invest in debt securities with different maturities, but most often, income funds invest in securities that have long maturities.
 This makes them more stable than dynamic bond funds.
 The average maturity of income funds is around 5-6 years.

 These are debt funds that invest in instruments with shorter maturities, which range from around a year to 3 years.
 Short-term funds are ideal for conservative investors as these funds are not majorly affected by interest rate movements.